AnticOwl/anticowl.github.io/_Wip/2025-03-03-MirrosEdge.md

 UltraGraphics
 Enable cheats first by, in console, typing `exec cheats` and then `UltraGraphics`.

-LOD in Tweakers Min and Max must be like 1024 to 4096.
-Global like 1,0 or -1

 Reshade d3d9.dll to be renamed in dinput8.dll if using mmultiplayer mod